JoeLumbley/Animation/README.md

 ### Distance

-We calculate the distance that our rectangle should move based on its velocity multiplied DeltaTime.
+We calculate the distance that our rectangle should move based on its velocity multiplied by DeltaTime.

 Distance = Velocity * DeltaTime